Constraints on R\'{e}nyi Entropy through Primordial Big-Bang Nucleosynthesis and Baryogenesis: MOND theory from R e nyi entropy

 where $a$ stands for the usual kinematical acceleration, which is taken as $a=v^{2}/R$, and $a_{0}=1.2\pm 0.27 \times 10^{-10}$ $m/s^{2}$ is a constant \cite{Begeman}.
 Here $\mu(x)$ is a real function satisfies the following boundary conditions,

-At large distance, at the galaxy out skirt, the kinematical acceleration `$a$' is extremely small, smaller than $10^{-10}$ $m/s^{2}$ , i.e., $a\ll a_{0}$, hence the function $\mu (\frac{a}{a_{0}})=\frac{a}{a_{0}}$.
+At large distance, at the galaxy outskirt, the kinematical acceleration `$a$' is extremely small, smaller than $10^{-10}$ $m/s^{2}$ , i.e., $a\ll a_{0}$, hence the function $\mu (\frac{a}{a_{0}})=\frac{a}{a_{0}}$.
 Mathematically, for a galaxy with mass $M$ and a star (particle) with mass $m$, the Newton's law of gravity get modified as

 This implies that the velocity of a star, on circular orbit from the galaxy-center is constant and does not depend on the distance; the rotation curve is flat, as observed.

 Here, we are going to show that the theoretical origin of the MOND theory can be completely understood using the modified R\'{e}nyi entropy.
 R\'{e}nyi entropy, introduced by the Hungarian mathematician Alfred R\'{e}nyi in $1961$ \cite{Reny}, is a generalized measure of uncertainty that extends the classical Shannon entropy to a broader family of entropy functions.
 Originally developed in the context of information theory, R\'{e}nyi entropy has since found applications in statistical mechanics, quantum physics, black hole thermodynamics, and complex systems.
 Unlike the standard Boltzmann-Gibbs entropy, which is additive, R\'{e}nyi entropy belongs to the class of nonextensive entropies, making it particularly useful in systems with long-range correlations, fractal structures, or quantum gravitational effects.